substance/interior/_posts/features/0100-01-03-distributed.md

 # Operational Transformation

 Instead of storing the content of a document, Substance stores all user operations (e.g. insert section, update image) since the creation of the document.
-By doing so, we can access the full evoluationary history of a and do time travels.
+By doing so, we can access the full evoluationary history of a document and do time travels.
 Not only document content is versioned, also annotations and comments that stick on the content.